 - An early signal from the Secretary-General that all parts of the UN will engage vigorously in promoting the Decade of Action for the SDGs.
-As with the Climate Summit, the ticket for entry for the first SDG Action Platform should be a willingness to announce action plans and transformational initiatives. - Effective use of the 75th anniversary global conversation on closing the gap for the SDGs.
+As with the Climate Summit, the ticket for entry for the first SDG Action Platform should be a willingness to announce action plans and transformational initiatives. - Effective use of the 75th anniversary global conversation on bridging the gap for the SDGs.
 Rather than a broad, but shallow, conversation with publics on what they want from the SDGs, the priority should be to engage decision makers, funders, and practitioners (including at the grassroots) in developing visionary strategies and concrete proposals for accelerating action. - High ambition alliances that bring together member states, global partnerships, international organizations, civil society networks, the private sector, foundations, and other partners to catalyze the global conversation and drive preparations for the SDG Action Platform. - Greater profile for the registry of Acceleration Actions, which the UN Department of Economic and Social Affairs has confirmed will be kept open throughout the year.
 To increase visibility, the portal should be redesigned and relaunched, with the UN's Department of Global Communications highlighting actions that have transformational potential. - A broader mobilization for the Decade of Action, with campaigning groups such as the SDG Action Campaign, Global Citizen, and the One Campaign calling on governments and businesses to step up ahead of the SDG Action Platform.
 Global Citizen's The Possible Dream campaign is an example of the campaigning needed to "get the world back on track to achieve the Global Goals for Sustainable Development."

 The High-level Political Forum in July 2020 can play an important role in building momentum for accelerated implementation of the SDGs.
-The format of the HLPF in its second four-year cycle is currently under review, facilitated by the Permanent Representative of New Zealand to the United Nations.
-This process - which will include setting an annual theme and making a decision on whether to continue reviewing a cluster of goals each year - is likely to run into 2020, risking a late start for the HLPF's organization.
+The Permanent Representative of New Zealand to the United Nations is facilitating a process to agree a theme for 2020 and has proposed "Accelerated Action and Transformative